GAAMA: Graph Augmented Associative Memory for Agents: Results

 \subsection{Ablation: Semantic vs.\ graph-augmented retrieval}

-To isolate the contribution of graph structure, we compare two GAAMA configurations on the full 1,540-question benchmark: \begin{itemize} \item \textbf{Semantic}: Pure cosine similarity retrieval ($w_{\text{ppr}} = 0$, $w_{\text{sim}} = 1$).
-Uses only KNN over node embeddings---no graph traversal. \item \textbf{PPR=0.1}: Graph-augmented retrieval ($w_{\text{ppr}} = 0.1$, $w_{\text{sim}} = 1$).
-Blends PPR with similarity using a 10:1 similarity-to-PPR ratio. \end{itemize}
+To isolate the contribution of graph structure, we compare two configurations on the same knowledge graph: \textbf{Semantic}: Pure cosine similarity ($w_{\text{ppr}}{=}0$, $w_{\text{sim}}{=}1$)---no graph traversal. \textbf{PPR=0.1}: Graph-augmented retrieval ($w_{\text{ppr}}{=}0.1$, $w_{\text{sim}}{=}1$).
+Both use identical memory stores, budgets, and generation---only the ranking function differs.